US Domestic News Roundup: Biden to nominate economist Shambaugh as U.S. Treasury's int'l chief; White House asks Congress for $6.4 billion for Ukraine crisis and more | Politics

 Biden approves $350 million in military aid for Ukraine

-President Joe Biden instructed the U.S. State Department to release $350 million in military aid to Ukraine on Friday as it struggles to repulse a Russian invasion.
+President Joe Biden instructed the U.S. State Department to release up to an additional $350 million worth of weapons from U.S. stocks to Ukraine on Friday as it struggles to repulse a Russian invasion.
 In a memorandum to Secretary of State Antony Blinken, Biden directed that $350 million allocated through the Foreign Assistance Act be designated for Ukraine's defense.

 Texas police-shooting victim featured in Reuters qualified immunity series dies